 - UK HealthCare parking garages are reserved for UK HealthCare patients and hospital visitors.
 Unauthorized parking in these structures will result in a significant fine.

 - This map provides a good overview of student parking areas by permit type.

-In the unlikely event that the Kroger Field Blue and Red Lots fill to capacity, permit holders should utilize other periphery lots, including the Commonwealth Drive and College Way lots.
+In the unlikely event that the Kroger Field Blue and Red Lots fill to capacity, permit holders should utilize the periphery overflow areas, including the Commonwealth Drive and College Way lots.
 Parking control officers will be on hand early during the semester to direct students to alternate parking areas if the need exists.

 Periphery lots are controlled for permits from 5 a.m. to 3:30 p.m.
 Monday through Friday.
 Individuals with any valid UK permit can park in periphery lots from 3:30 to 7:30 p.m.
 Monday through Thursday.
-No permit is required in periphery lots beginning 3:30 p.m.
+No permit is required beginning 3:30 p.m.
 Friday until 5 a.m.
 Monday.

 Since the permits are assigned by location and the number of permits is limited, individuals with a residential permit are required to park within their specific area.

 Residential lots and structures are controlled for permits 24 hours a day, seven days a week and are not available to individuals with other permit types.

 Commuter (C) Permits Some students who commute to campus and have 60 or more credit hours have Commuter permits.
 These permits are limited in number so that permit holders will generally be able to find parking within their assigned lot or garage.
 Commuter permits do not allow for overnight parking on campus without prior written authorization from UK Transportation Services.